zakalbi/pokemon-hotdog/README.md

     - contains a list of patterns for git to lookout for and not consider versioning. ie .. node_modules/

 `./package-lock.json`
-    - this is where we "pin" our versions of all the dependencys we are using.
+    - this is where we "pin" our versions of all the dependencies we are using.
-    - dependencys for our app are added at time of creation or when we npm install something.
+    - dependencies for our app are added at time of creation or when we npm install something.
     - npm install will update this file and the package.json for us.

 `./package.json`